-Gloria L. Valdez
+Gloria L. Valdez Age 59; Director since 2019

 Ms. Valdez's extensive strategic and operational experience in the defense markets as well as her management and financial expertise allow her to assist the Board in guiding the Company's strategy at the highest levels.